-This was definitely the toughest part to keep on budget.
-Rent will play a huge factor in determining your cost of living in Playa del Carmen.
+This was definitely the toughest part to keep on budget and rent will play a huge factor in determining your cost of living in Playa del Carmen.
 I was on and off Airbnb for weeks looking for places near the beach and was coming up with nothing affordable.
 Luckily, I finally landed a jackpot.

 My tip: Start looking early.
-The absolute best places to stay are between Calle 2 and Calle 40 near 5th avenue, but we’re all the way out on Calle 98 and it’s still safe and nearby.
+The absolute best places to stay are between Calle 2 and Calle 40 near 5th avenue, but we were all the way out on Calle 98 and it was still safe and near all the action.